Introduction to the Chinese Space Station Survey Telescope (CSST): Data

 The Space Application System is responsible for establishing the ground facilities of CSST, including the Payload Operation Management Center, the Science and Application Data Center, the Scientific Data Processing System, and the Astronomical Data Science Center.
 The Payload Operation Management Center is the hub of CSST operation, and is responsible for CSST operation management and status monitoring.
 The Science and Application Data Center is responsible for the construction and operation of the public cloud, and the quality analysis, archiving, storage and external release of the level-0$\sim$level-2 scientific data products.
 The Scientific Data Processing System generates the level-1 and level-2 data based on the public cloud platform.

 In addition, the Digital Telescope System is also under development, providing digital support for understanding the CSST operating status and abnormal monitoring.
-To support CSST scientific data research, the Space Application System plans to establish a CSST Data Science Center and connect to the public cloud system.
+To support CSST scientific data research, the CSST Data Science Center is established, which connects to the public cloud system.
 On the one hand, it can provide the storage and computing resources for CSST long-term tasks, and on the other hand, it can make full use of the artificial intelligence (AI) technology.